CompassLLM: A Multi-Agent Approach toward Geo-Spatial Reasoning for Popular Path Query: Limitations

 \subsection{Path Synthesis Agent}

 The \textit{Path Synthesis Agent} generates novel traversable paths when discovery fails, operating exclusively within the \textit{GENERATE} stage.
 This agent receives edge rankings from the \textit{Popularity Ranking Agent} and constructs valid paths by connecting popular edges, analogous to humans planning routes through unfamiliar areas by combining known road segments.
-The prompt emphasizes using only edges present in edge popularity ranking, eliminating hallucination of non-existent connections---a critical requirement for safety-critical navigation systems.
+The prompt emphasizes using only edges present in edge popularity ranking; this encodes validity in the \textit{GENERATE} stage through an observed-edge constraint, eliminating hallucination of non-existent connections---a critical requirement for safety-critical navigation systems.
 The resulting \textit{Generated Candidate Paths} update $\mathcal{T}_{LLM}$ and are returned to the \textit{SEARCH} stage for evaluation.